 - Finally write the other modal forms and ask students to make a sentence for each of the ideas on the board.
 You may end up with:

-- When the class has produced the goods grammatically, and you have corrected where necessary, hand out the worksheets to pairs, threes or fours and ask the students to identify what they think are the school rules for each school.
-(NB I often change the names of the schools as to be relevant to the culture and interests of the students I'm teaching.
-Those offered here would be better suited to teaching in Italy.)
+- When the class has grasped the grammar and you have corrected where necessary, hand out the worksheet below to pairs, threes or fours and ask the students to identify what they think are the school rules for each school.

 - Circulate and monitor.
 To avoid unnecessary repetition, keep feedback brief, but bring the class back together to give them final instructions.